mrazomej/phd/src/chapter_04/section_13_applications.md

 activator to the DNA in the active allosteric state, and $\varepsilon_{AP}$ is the interaction energy between the activator and the RNAP.
-Unlike in the cases of induction and corepression, the fold-change formula for activation includes terms from when the RNAP is bound by itself on the DNA as well as when both RNAP and the activator are simultaneously bound to the DNA. [@Fig:ch4_fig28](B) explores predictions of the fold-change in gene expression by manipulating the activator copy number, DNA binding energy, and the polymerase-activator interaction energy.
+Unlike in the cases of induction and corepression, the fold-change formula for activation includes terms from when the RNAP is bound by itself on the DNA and when both RNAP and the activator are simultaneously bound to the DNA. [@Fig:ch4_fig28](B) explores predictions of the fold-change in gene expression by manipulating the activator copy number, DNA binding energy, and the polymerase-activator interaction energy.
 Note that with this activation scheme, the fold-change must necessarily be greater than one.
-An interesting feature of these predictions is the observation that even small changes in the interaction energy ($< 0.5~k_BT$) can result in a dramatic increase in fold-change.
+An interesting feature of these predictions is the observation that even small changes in the interaction energy ($< 0.5~k_BT$) can dramatically increase fold-change.

 As in the case of induction, the Eq. $\ref{eq:ch4_eq40}$ is straightforward to generalize.
 For example, the relative values of $K_I$ and $K_A$ can be switched